octosteve/octosteve.github.io/source/2021-04-16-phoenix-on-turbo.html.markdown

 that's where... security happens.
 We'll intercept the `new_comment` message, and instead of just broadcasting the `id` to the client, we'll convert it to the template we want on the page.
+We need to intercept the message, otherwise only the `id` will be sent down to the client.

 A quick glance at the broadcasting code: